microsoft/botbuilder-utils-js/packages/botbuilder-transcript-cosmosdb/README.md

 Now that you have the node modules installed, you can enable CosmosDB transcript logging by adding the following code to your existing bot framework app.

-First, add this import statement for the CosmosDB Transcript Store:
+Add this import statement for the CosmosDB Transcript Store:

 ```TypeScript
 import { CosmosDbTranscriptStore} from 'botbuilder-transcript-cosmosdb';
 ```

-Next, add import statements for the Transcript Logging Middleware and CosmosDB Document Client DB, if you don't already have them.
+Add import statements for the Transcript Logging Middleware and CosmosDB Document Client DB, if you don't already have them.
 For example:

 ```TypeScript
 import { ActivityTypes, BotFrameworkAdapter, TranscriptLoggerMiddleware } from 'botbuilder';